MicrosoftDocs/defender-docs/articles/defender-for-cloud/cluster-security-dashboard.md

 ### Setting the Defender for Containers plan

 Selecting **Settings** of **Microsoft Defender for Containers status** opens a pane for the user to enable or disable the Defender for Containers plan **for the cluster only**.
-After the user toggles the Defender for Containers plan to **on**, the following extensions can then be toggled:
+After the user toggles the Defender for Containers plan to **on**, or if Defender for Containers was already enabled for the subscription, the following extensions can then be toggled to enable or disable:

-- **Kubernetes API access** - Enable agentless Container Security Posture Management, runtime vulnerability assessment and response actions.
+- **Kubernetes API access** - Agentless Container Security Posture Management, runtime vulnerability assessment and response actions.
-- **Registry access** - Enable agentless vulnerability assessment for registry images.
+- **Registry access** - Agentless vulnerability assessment for registry images.
-- **Azure policy** - Enable the deployment of an agent on the cluster to harden the data plane.
+- **Azure policy** - Deployment of an agent on the cluster to generate recommendations for hardening the cluster control and data planes.

+> !NOTE
+> When Defender for Containers is activated for a subscription, it can be set to [enforce all the subscription clusters to have the same settings](/rest/api/defenderforcloud-composite/pricings/update).
+In that case, it is not possible to change the cluster's Defender for Container plan settings from the dashboard.

 The Defender for Containers plan for the cluster can also be set using the [REST API commands](/rest/api/defenderforcloud-composite/pricings/update).